-Humphrey and Oli still have these red and white bandanas (currently five years later).
-They don’t wear them routinely, but they have been worn and washed several times.
-They’re holding up surprisingly well.
+Humphrey and Oli still have these red and white bandanas years later.
+The boys don’t wear them routinely, but the bandanas have been worn and washed several times.
+They’re holding up surprisingly well for simple pinked edges.
 I’ve always meant to get around to sewing them, but haven’t.
 Yet!
-They also have the similar pinked quickie bandanas that I cut for pictures with their Christmas dog treat wreath.
+They also have the similar pinked edge bandanas that I cut for pictures with their Christmas dog treat wreath.
 Writing this reminds me I should take them out for sewing the next time I’m crafting.
+On to the (very long) to do list for future sewing!

 Sturdier No-Sew Alternatives

 If you can’t (or don’t want to) sew, you can stabilise the bandana edges using no-sew hemming tape.
 We’ve shared no-sew versions of some of our most popular DIY sewn bandana styles to see how you can make a fully finished bandana without doing a single stitch.